LMHT/LMHT.github.io/contributing.md

 ## Become a GitHub Contributor

-If you wish to become a contributor to LMHT, please send an email to lmht@adorable.io that will include the following information so we can grant you access.

-* Basic contact information, including your GitHub user name, if applicable
-* Which areas of expertise you wish to contribute (e.g. English to Spanish translation, implementation, documentation)
-* Your level of comfort using GitHub

-As a contributor the expectation is that you can use Git and GitHub comfortably enough to fork branches, make pull requests, and practice good commit hygiene.
+As a contributor, the expectation is that you can use Git and GitHub comfortably enough to fork branches, make pull requests, and practice good commit hygiene.

 (These directions are straight from [Contributing to Open Source])